putonti/PIE/README.md

 ## Command Options

-* -o : Directory to store resulting files and name of sample as file prefix
+* -o : Directory to store resulting files and name of sample as file prefix (required)
-* -s : Directory location of software tools: SPAdes, bbmap, BLAST+
+* -s : Name of sample for output file labels (required)
-* -t : Number of processors to use
+* -t : Number of processors to use (default=4)
-* -n : Threshold for phage coverages
+* -n : Threshold for phage coverages (default=0.99)
-* -f : Reference file of phage sequences
+* -f : Reference file of phage sequences (required)
+* -D : Run discovery mode for list of potential phages
 * --version

 Single or Paired-End Read Inputs: